 April 1 – Last Day to Withdraw Required Minimum Distribution

-Caution: The extension gives you until October 15, 2018 to file your 2017 1040 return without being liable for the late filing penalty.
+Caution: The extension gives you until October 17, 2011 to file your 2010 1040 return without being liable for the late filing penalty.
 However, it does not avoid the late payment penalty; thus, if you owe money, the late payment penalty can be severe, so you are encouraged to file as soon as possible to minimize that penalty.
-Also, you will owe interest, figured from the original due date until the tax is paid.
 If you have a refund, there is no penalty; however, you are giving the government a free loan, since they will only pay interest starting 45 days after the return is filed.
-Please call this office to discuss your individual situation if you are unable to file by the April 17 due date.
+Please call this office to discuss your individual situation if you are unable to file by the April 18 due date.

 - Pension withholding for retirees; and